Bananapad987/Rust_Final/README.md

 Those are the main components and I think that once we finish those, the rest will be easy (or at least easier).

 Possible Challenges : We have no idea how Godot works so that is going to be a bit difficult.
 However, with a few tutorials, I think we will make it through!

+NOTE: Presentation is in the Run.md drive link!